jinjinjinjye/ClusterAnalyzer/README.md

 ## Usage

-Resort to the [Demo Notebook](https://github.com/HakanAkgn/ClusterAnalyzer/blob/main/Cluster_Analyzer_Demo.ipynb) for examples of each function.
+See the [Demo Notebook](https://github.com/HakanAkgn/ClusterAnalyzer/blob/main/Cluster_Analyzer_Demo.ipynb) for examples of each function.

-Resort to the [Data Display Notebook](https://github.com/HakanAkgn/ClusterAnalyzer/blob/main/Paper_Data/Data_Display.ipynb) for a detailed view of the dataset and visualizations used in the paper.
+See the [Data Display Notebook](https://github.com/HakanAkgn/ClusterAnalyzer/blob/main/Paper_Data/Data_Display.ipynb) for a detailed view of the dataset and visualizations used in the paper.

 ## Citation
 If you find this work useful, please cite our paper: